AliceO2Group/analysis-framework/docs/advanced-specifics/eventMixing.md

 - `T1`: type of an outsider value as well as the value itself as a parameter,
 - `GroupingPolicy`: type of a *BlockCombinationIndexPolicies* which specifies how collision pairs will be generated (strictly upper, upper or full block combinations)i,
 - `BP`: type of a binning policy applied to the block combinations of collisions as well as the policy instance,
-- input grouping (collisions) and associated (tracks, V0s) tables and their types.
+- input grouping (collisions) and associated (tracks, V0s) tables and their types
+- a pointer to the `SliceCache` which is used implicitly for efficient slicing of associated tables

 To simplify the code, there are helper shortcuts defined for the most common use cases: